eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Example configuration
 *********************

-This sections show an example configuration for DDS Security in Cyclone DDS.
+This sections show an example configuration for DDS Security in |var-project-short|.
 First step is creating the required CA and identity certificates.
 Then a governance and permissions document is created to configure access control.
 Next an example configuration (XML) that is using these assets is shown, and a code fragment that shows how to set the security